-Here are a couple of descriptions of the relevant elements of the book, from the Introduction:
+This has been reviewed by Nicola Baird in the Journal of Modern Periodical Studies.
+Here are a couple of descriptions of the relevant elements of the book, from its Introduction:

 Crucial to positioning Woman's Weekly within the field of literature are the magazine's engagements with the romance genre, to which, since they take place within its subject matter, structure, and shaping of readers' interactions with single and multiple issues, this book returns frequently.43 [Footnote 43 says that: "Material from this section appears in the following journal article by the author: 'Romance in Woman's Weekly and Woman's Weekly as romance, 1918-1939,' Journal of European Periodical Studies, Volume 5, Number 2 (2020), 80-94.]
 The model of romance used conforms to the entirely monogamous, heteronormative outlook assumed by the publication during the years surveyed: to classify, a narrative must focus on the developing love relationship between two main characters, conclude with the certainty that they will marry, and invite its assumedly female reader to participate vicariously in the process of their courtship by identifying with a heroine very like herself.
 With the exception of the Phinella The Famous Lady Detective series, discussed in Chapter 1, all of the fiction printed in the Woman's Weekly magazines sampled fulfils these genre-defining criteria, and the publication appeals explicitly to fans of romance, printing at least one serial episode and one complete story in each issue and promoting this material, in prominent headlines, on numerous front covers.
 (11)